PiergiulioFasciani/thesisbsc_supermarkets/README.md

    - A .gpkg file is created and can be opened in QGIS (open source software) for visualizing the parsing and splitting results;
    - A .csv file is created and it contains:
      - tile_id: numerical ID for the tile obtained through quadtree;
-     - depth: number of subdivisions necessary to isolate that tile;
+     - qt_depth: number of subdivisions necessary to isolate that tile;
      - n_pois: number of POIs in the tile (1 max, residual from previous experiment, will be fixed later);
      - has_poi: binary variable that states if in a tile there is a POI;
      - n_poc: number of POCs in the tile (1 max, residual from previous experiment, will be fixed later);
      - has_poc: binary variable that states if in a tile there is a POC;
-     - center_lon: longitude of the tile's centroid;
+     - lon: longitude of the tile's centroid;
-     - center_lat: latitude of the tile's centroid;
+     - lat: latitude of the tile's centroid;
-     - tile_side_m: length in meters of the tile's side;
+     - side_m: length in meters of the tile's side;
-     - tile_area_m2: area in squared meters of the tile;
+     - area_m2: area in squared meters of the tile;
-     - dist_poly_to_pt_m: distance in meters from the tile's boundary to the closest public transport stop (=0 if it is inside the tile);
+     - d_pt_m: distance in meters from the tile's boundary to the closest public transport stop outside the tile;
-     - dist_poly_to_supermarket_m: distance in meters from the tile's boundary to the closest supermarket stop (=0 if it is inside the tile);
+     - d_super_m: distance in meters from the tile's boundary to the closest supermarket stop outside the tile;
-     - dist_poly_to_duomo_m: distance in meters from the tile's boundary to the closest Duomo (proxy for city center) stop (=0 if it is inside the tile);
+     - d_duomo_m: distance in meters from the tile's boundary to Duomo (proxy for city center) outside the tile;
-     - dist_poly_to_pt_outside_m: distance in meters from the tile's boundary to the closest public transport stop outside the tile;
-     - dist_poly_to_supermarket_outside_m: distance in meters from the tile's boundary to the closest supermarket outside the tile;
-     - poi2super_min_m: distance in meters from the tile's POI (if present) to the nearest supermarket;
-     - poi2pt_min_m: distance in meters from the tile's POI (if present) to the nearest public transport stop;
-     - poi2duomo_min_m: distance in meters from the tile's POI (if present) to Duomo;
      - pt_cnt_200m: count of public transport stops within 200m of the tile's boundary;
      - pt_cnt_400m: count of public transport stops within 400m of the tile's boundary;
      - super_cnt_300m: count of supermarkets within 300m of the tile's boundary;